Choosing the right landscape gardener

 I’ve seen lots of quotes done by other landscapers where they basically just give one figure at the bottom with maybe five or six lines about what they’re going to do.
 But they don’t actually explain how they’re going to do it - what the stages and the processes are.
 So how is the client supposed to know which part of the total cost relates to what?

-Because so much of the work will be outdoors, it’s worth checking what contingency plans a tradesman has to cover a long spell of bad weather.
+Because so much of the work will be outdoors, it’s worth checking what contingency plans a tradesperson has to cover a long spell of bad weather.

 And make sure they’ve taken into account any specific circumstances mentioned in your brief, like uneven terrain or particularly boggy ground.